import matplotlib.pyplot as plt

 """

-Convert the variance to log scale.
+Convert variance to log scale.

 Parameters